 After more than 400+ conversations with B2B marketers, we came to the conclusion that session recordings are a great way to identify specific UX issues, broken links, hidden buttons, etc, but they don’t tell you Why users don’t progress in their Buying Journey.
 It’s a great way to fix pointed issues but not ideal to solve gaps in the overall journey.

-This is How Pathmonk Metrics Knows Why People Don’t Convert
+This is How Pathmonk Intelligence Knows Why People Don’t Convert

-Pathmonk Metrics focuses on your website Buying Journey.
+Pathmonk Intelligence focuses on your website Buying Journey.
 We provide data that is impossible to get for Lead Gen Marketers with Google Analytics or Heatmaps.

 Because Pathmonk analyses each step that website visitors take in their buying journey (every click, every scroll, every tab change, every revisit, etc,) This tool knows where people are in the Buying Journey and how far they are from making a decision, all thanks to Pathmonk’s AI.